hms-dbmi-cellenics/worker/python/README.md

 ### 3. Run the code
-To run the worker locally, execute the following commands in a terminal:
+The worker is running locally by default when you launch the workspace inside the container as described in Step 1.

-    cd src/
+To view the logs for the worker, you can use:

-    python work.py
+    docker-compose logs -f

 Note that the worker will automatically switch itself off if it doesn't receive any tasks for 20 minutes.
-In this case, simply rerun it again and it will start, as normal.

 ## Run tests
 Go to the src/ and run: